 This ordinance has been referred to the planning commission.
-This ordinance was deferred from the November 2010 public hearing because no recommendation had been received from the planning commission.
-Since the planning commission still has not made a recommendation, the council would need to suspend Rule 20 of the council rules of procedure in order to hold the public hearing on January 4th.
+Since the planning commission still has not made a recommendation, the council would need to suspend Rule 20 of the council rules of procedure in order to hold the public hearing on March 1st.

-ORDINANCE NO. BL2010-786 (HOLLIN) - This ordinance amends the zoning code definitions applicable to check cashing, title loan, pawnshops, and cash advance establishments to remove the state law references.
+ORDINANCE NO. BL2010-827 (HOLLIN) - This ordinance amends the zoning code to delete the definitions for "check cashing", "title loan", "pawnshops", and "cash advance" establishments.
 The zoning code was amended in 2008 to add definitions for these establishments.
 Prior to the 2008 ordinance, the zoning code made no distinction between these uses.
 Rather, check cashing, title loan, and cash advance establishments were all considered "financial institutions", and pawn shops were considered retail establishments.